bansijiyani/Infopercept_task/README.md

 - **Topics Covered:**
 - What is API Gateway in AWS ?
 - How create a API
+- How to send request
+- How to deploy API
 - Hands on practical